denten-books/plain-text/2-device.md

 In the name of comfort, safety, and prolonged life, technocracy disempowers the very subjects whose lives it claims to preserve.
 The zootechnical animal exchanges the human capacity for self-determination for the promised certainty of a better future.
-Moreno writes:
+Moreno wrote:

 > The eugenic dreamer and the technological dreamer have one idea in common to substitute and hasten the slow process of nature.
 Once the creative process is